DelinQu/pj-kill/README.md

 pjkill --sweep --cycle 2 # sweep every 2 hour (1 by default)
 ```

-- all the logs are stored in `~/.pjkill.log` by default
+- All the logs are stored in `~/.pjkill.log` by default
 ```zsh
 (base) tree ~/.pjkill -L 1 /mnt/petrelfs/qudelin/.pjkill